It’s the bane of all youth leaders.

 As for my youth team, I gave each leader a different contact sheet with instructions on inviting their list of youth and reminded them it wasn’t about numbers or outcomes, but making as many youths aware they were welcome.

 Bottom line: Never hesitate to delegate.
 When you invite parents and youth leaders to get involved, you spread the word more effectively.

 3. No free admission.

 I know many believe lock-ins should be zero-dollar events, but to be honest, I’m not one of them.
-Yeah, I respect the approach; at the same time, I’ve found ditching the free admission concept to be more beneficial since it gives youth the chance to turn cash into something they can contribute.
+While I respect the approach, I’ve found ditching the free admission concept to be more beneficial since it gives youth the chance to turn cash into something they can contribute.

-For example, with our lock-ins, I remind the youth each year to bring an ice cream sundae bar topping (along with their belongings/consent form) instead of an admission fee.
+For example, with our lock-ins, I remind the youth each year to bring an ice cream sundae bar topping instead of an admission fee.
 In this way, each attendee has an opportunity to provide something that makes the lock-in better.